Seyyed-Reza-Mashhadi/dbt_project_OLIST/README.md

 - **Purpose:** Ensures financial completeness & accuracy
 - **Tolerance:** ±0.05 (to avoid rounding noise)
 - **Severity:** ⚠️ `warn`
 - **Result:** ~258 mismatches were detected.
-Logically, this test should have an `error` severity to fail the run, but due to known data quirks (e.g., installment interest), it was set to `warn` to allow the pipeline to continue while still flagging potential issues.
+Logically, this test should have an `error` severity to fail the run, but due to known data quirks (e.g., installment interest, taxes, etc.), it was set to `warn` to allow the pipeline to continue while still flagging potential issues.

 <p align="center"><i>`payment_test_1.sql`</i></p>